 Fig 4.
 Clibanarius padavensis (De Man, 1888)

 Description: Carapace longer than broad.
 Rostrum well formed, reaching base of ophthalmic scales and beyond level of antennal angles of carapace.
 Eyestalks longer than anterior border of carapace, almost as long as antennular peduncle.
-Cornea about oneeighth of eyestalk.
+Cornea about one-eighth of eyestalk.
 Ophthalmic scales situated close to one another, with fpinose outer margin.
 Antennal acicle with serrated margins, almost reaching base of terminal joint of antennal peduncle.
 Flagellum twice as long as carapace.
 Chelipeds of equal size, one-third as long as carapace.
 Two spinules at distal and lower aspect of merus, lower inner margin being serrulate.
 Carpus with a strong spine on dorsal inner aspect distally.
 Fingers with dorsal spine in rows.
 Setae long and sparsely uniform.

 Colour: In live specimens colour yellowish with straight red longitudinal lines in two or three rows on second to fifth legs.
 Eyestalk with one dorsal red band and another on its inner aspect.
 Chelipeds with less distinct and interrupted bands of same colour.
 Carapace yellow.
 Antennular and antennal peduncles with red bands, flagella yellow.